DOI-USGS/ds-pipelines-1-course/responses/40-whats-next.md

 ---

 Lastly, imagine the following comment appeared on your pull request.
-> Oh shoot @{{ user.username }}, I am using your results for **FANCY BIG PROJECT** and I have coded everything to assume your outputs use the convention "PB", "DL", and "PGDL" (instead of lowercase).
+> Oh shoot @{{ user.username }}, I am using your results for **FANCY BIG PROJECT** and I have coded everything to assume your outputs use a character for the experiment number (the `exper_n` column), of the form "01", "02", etc. It looks like you are using numbers.
 Can you update your code accordingly?

 Would your code be easy to adjust to satisfy this request?
 Would you need to re-run any steps that aren't associated with this naming choice?
+Did the use of a dependency management solution allow you to both make the change efficiently (i.e., by avoiding rebuilding any unnecessary parts of the pipeline) and increase your confidence in delivering the results?

 ---